-.1.3.
+6.1.3.
 With respect to evaporative emissions, for vehicles with a sealed fuel tank system, this shall also include having a system which, just before refuelling, releases the tank pressure exclusively through a carbon canister which has the sole function of storing fuel vapour.
 This ventilation route shall also be the only one used when the tank pressure exceeds its safe working pressure.

-.1.4Vehicle testing condition
+6.1.4.
+Vehicle testing condition

-.1.4.1.
+6.1.4.1.
 The types and amounts of lubricants and coolant for emissions testing shall be as specified for normal vehicle operation by the manufacturer.